laserpants/elm-recipes/README.md

 ```

 The `save` function turns a `model` value into a `( model, Cmd msg )` pair without adding any commands,
-and it is used together with `andThen`, which extracts the model from a result and passes it as input to the next function in a pipeline.
+and it is used with `andThen`, which extracts the model from a result and passes it as input to the next function in a pipeline.
 The latter is like the bind (`>>=`) operator in Haskell, whereas `save` corresponds to `pure` (or `return`).

 Together, these satisfy the monad laws;